Java-Stuff2/CSI-2300-HW3/README.md

 The number of the option you chose will display its unit and the number of the other unit that it is coverted to.

-If you select -1 on the option menu, it exits the program and displays: "Thank you for using Metric Converter.
+If you select -1 on the option menu, it exits the program and displays the following message: "Thank you for using Metric Converter.
 Have a great day!"